keleven-uk/pyKlock3/README.md

 The Famous Fuzzy Time displays the time in words rounded to the nearest five minutes.
 The text time can also be displayed in a number of other formats [Binary, Roman Time, Hex Time etc.]

+Thew font of the time text can be selected.
 The foreground and background colours can be selected.